-Lemons is probably one of the most used fresh flavoring ingredients when cooking.
+Lemons are probably one of the most used fresh flavoring ingredients when cooking.
 It can be use in every cooking method from making sauces, baking and cooking meats or vegetables.

 This is because lemons can enhance the tangy and citrusy flavor of a dish, making them as catalysts for flavor.
 What does this means?
 This means that lemons can interact with your taste buds and affect the succeeding flavors that person tastes, which make it more stronger or enhanced.